Definition for an interval.class Interval: def __init__(self, start=0, end=0): self.start = start self.end = end

 Problem Statement

-Given an array of meeting time interval objects consisting of start and end times [[start_1,end_1],[start_2,end_2],...] (start_i < end_i)
+Given an array of meeting time interval objects consisting of start and end times [[start_1,end_1],[start_2,end_2],...] (start_i < end_i), determine if a person could add all meetings to their schedule without any conflicts.

 Example 1: